Entry-Level IT Support Learning Program

 You are expected to commit to learning 20-25 hours per week for 10-20 weeks.
 This includes 15-20 hours per week of online learning (on your own schedule), and 3-5 hours per week of in-person meet-ups with your coach and a small group of peers (at times and locations that work for you).
 The majority of our participants work full-time or part-time while participating in Merit America, and our program is designed to be flexible for working adults.

-Merit America provides a unique opportunity to advance your career without quitting your day job, while getting compensated for your time.
+Merit America provides a unique opportunity to advance your career without quitting your day job.

 We encourage you to read this posting in its entirety and to learn more at meritamerica.org before applying.
 Commit to learning, and Merit America will help you get ahead.